customer7/ncn/src/site/notes/Topics/Sign, M.md

 ### 1

 ![](https://i.imgur.com/FB3BD11.jpg)
 This MRI sagittal image clearly depicts the M sign, composed of the pars orbitalis (green line), pars triangularis (red V), and pars opercularis (blue line).
-Additionally, please notice the presence of superior temporal encephalomalacia, which is secondary to an old [[Hemorrhage, Intracerebral\|ICH]].
+Additionally, please notice the presence of superior temporal encephalomalacia, which is secondary to an old [[Topics/Hemorrhage, Intracerebral\|ICH]].